 I’ve been reading about PPCA, and this post summarizes my understanding of it.
 I took a lot of this from Pattern Recognition and Machine Learning by Bishop.

-The main objective of this post was just to write about my typical workflow and views rather than come up with a great model.
-The structure of this data is also outside my immediate domain so I thought it’d be fun to write up a small diary on making a model with it.
+The main objective of this post was just to write about my typical workflow and views.
+The structure of this data is also outside my immediate domain so I thought it’d be fun to write up a small diary working with the data.

 Random Stuff